cpske/ISP/software-process/index.md

 Activities, actions, and tasks use inputs including work products (created by previous work), guidance, standards, checklists, and more, collectively called **artifacts**.
 A **work product** is the output of the activity, action, or task.

 For any activity or task you need a clear *goal* and a way to know when the task is "done".
-That is an **acceptance criteria**.
+That is, **acceptance criteria** (often more than 1).

 In the Waterfall Model, activities are the phases of the project life cycle.

 Ideally, a project would progress linearly from the Requirements phase through Maintenance.
 In practice, it is necessary to **backtrack** to previous phases to correct errors or deficiencies.
 This leads to schedule and cost overrun.

 In Waterfall or any linear process, engineers feel compelled to "get it right"